vyapp/vy/INTRO.md

 ### Save file changes

 There is a handy Key-Command to save file changes.
-Open a file, switch to INSERT mode by pressing
+Open a file, switch to INSERT mode by pressing.

     <Key-i>

-then insert some lines.
-Switch to NORMAL mode by pressing
+Insert some lines.
+Switch to NORMAL mode by pressing.

     <Escape>

-then press
+Then press.

     <Control-s>